Frequently Asked Questions

 Q: What should delegates bring to committee sessions?

 A: Delegates should bring whatever research they have conducted.
-Remember, computers ARE NOT allowed in committee sessions, so research delegates wish to consult during committee sessions should be printed at home.
-In a similar vain, because computers ARE NOT allowed in committee sessions, delegates should bring a notepad and writing utensil to committee sessions.
+Remember, computers are NOT allowed in committee sessions, so research delegates wish to consult during committee sessions should be printed at home.
+Notepads will be available in committee rooms, along with pens for the delegates to use.